 Created by Ned Kehde, this midwestern finesse tactic is starting to fill a lot of live wells and boat ramp conversations.
 The beauty of this rig is its simplicity.

 Another great aspect of the Ned Rig is the ability to fish it several different ways.
 Generally speaking, you will want to use a 1/16-ounce jig head.
 Depending on the desired depth or situation, you can go up to 1/8 or down to 1/32.
 Once you have decided on the weight of the jig head, you will want to dress it with a plastic worm.
 This is where anglers can use their imagination, but will want to keep the lure within the three-inch range.

 Some anglers will bite a senko in half and use it, or do the same with a lizard or a finesse worm.
 A medium spinning rod will do the trick.
 For the line used, you don't want to go over 10-pound test when using this one.
 Keep it light and simple.
 After the Ned Rig is in the water, drag it, bounce it, let it sit before your hook set...it can fish itself.

 2. Shaky Head

 When the bite gets tough, this is a go-to rig.
-However, don't overlook it to catch solid fish during many seasons.
+However, don't overlook it to catch solid fish during most seasons.
 One great quality about this rig is the consistency that it offers.
 Sometimes, I wonder why I don't fish it more often, because it can be so productive.
 An 1/8-ounce jig head seems to be the go-to weight for a variety of situations.
 But, this is where things get fun.